 2010 (Red Bulls): Tchani played in 27 matches, starting 17 and scoring a goal while adding three assists.
 Tchani made his MLS debut as a second half sub in 1-0 win over Chicago on March 20.
 He made first MLS start in 4-0 loss to San Jose on May 8 and scored first career MLS goal vs. Columbus on May 20.
 Tchani picked up first career assist on Rafa Márquez goal at Toronto on August 21.

-Tchani has earned one cap for the United States.
-He received his first-ever international call-up by the U.S. on January 6, 2016 by head coach Jürgen Klinsmann to participate in U.S. Soccer's annual January camp.
+Tchani has earned one senior cap for Cameroon and one senior cap for the United States.
+In late 2015, Tchani received a call-up from Cameroon, but was not able to join the Indomitable Lions due to injury.
+He then received a call-up by the U.S. on January 6, 2016 by head coach Jürgen Klinsmann to participate in U.S. Soccer's annual January camp.
 Held in Carson, California, the camp began on January 11, 2016.
 Tchani made his first appearance for the United States with a substitute appearance in a friendly against Iceland on January 31.
-In late 2015, Tchani received a call-up from Cameroon, but was not able to join the Indomitable Lions due to injury.

 Tchani helped the University of Virgina win the NCAA Tournament in 2009.
 He spent two seasons in Virginia, recording eight goals and four assists in 2009 and was a First Team All-America selection by the NSCAA and College Soccer News.
 The midfielder earned spots on the ACC All-Tournament Team, NCAA College Cup All-Tournament Team and All-ACC Second Team.
 He was a semifinalist for the MAC Hermann Trophy in 2009.
 He earned the 2008 ACC Freshman of the Year Award after notching nine goals and three assists.